mickael-palma-wttj/career-path/CASE_STUDIES/The_Management_Question.md

 - Handling performance issues (difficult conversations)
 - Dealing with ambiguity and politics
-- Much less coding (I code ~5 hours/week vs. 30+ when I was IC) -责任 for others' work (you don't write code, you enable others to)
+- Much less coding (I code ~5 hours/week vs. 30+ when I was IC)
+- Responsibility for others' work (you don't write code, you enable others to)
 - Being "on" emotionally—people need you
 - Firefighting and unblocking constantly
 - Administrative work (reviews, planning, budget)